White South Africans generally accept majority rule today

 Controversial term “race”

-“Race” is politically most controversial.
+“Race” is a politically most controversial.
 It has no scientific base in genetics.
 Any generalisation across any however defined “racial group” is inherently dangerous.
 As a matter of fact, the response of white South Africans to majority rule has not been homogenous.

 In political terms, things have indeed changed dramatically.
 Black South Africans now dominate the three branches of government.
 The white minority of 4.8 million people (eight percent of the population) has had to adapt.
 How they have sought to do so is the topic of my recent book “Whites and democracy in South Africa”.
 Drawing on focus-group research and a growing body of academic literature, it shows that the minority community has displayed a remarkable diversity in political attitudes and behaviour.